 And it’s a real beauty – prominent tones of mustard yellow with some playful splashes of colour in pink and aqua blue that will make it especially popular with little adventurers.
 It’s the perfect bright & bold lightweight beach towel or picnic blanket for summer.

-All profits from the sale of these kikois will be given to the Kids of Kurland project – a volunteer organisation focused on life & health skills education in The Crags community in Plettenberg Bay.
+All profits from the sale of these kikois will be given to the Kids of Kurland School Project – a volunteer organisation focused on life & health skills education in The Crags community in Plettenberg Bay.
 A worthy recipient, the organisation facilitates programs on topics like AIDS, safety, functional behaviour and self empowerment.